Graduate Research Opportunity in Biophysical Modeling

 The School for Marine Science & Technology (SMAST) at the University of Massachusetts Dartmouth invites applications from qualified students to our master's and doctoral programs to work on research projects relating to biogeochemical particle fluxes and sedimentation, ocean particle dynamics, and the interplay between major nutrient cycles and plankton ecology.
 Possible research areas include, but are not limited to: geochemical analyses of sediment trap samples, micropaleontology and elemental studies of sediment cores, computer-based image analysis of ocean particles and plankton, benthic nepheloid layer resuspension dynamics and modeling, and benthic-pelagic coupling of biogeochemical cycles.
 Student research projects will be highly interdisciplinary and most will consist of the laboratory as well as field-based activities.

 A bachelor's or master's degree in physical and/or earth sciences or oceanography is required.
 Applicants should possess moderate to a strong computer and mathematical skills, depending on the graduate project selected.
 Review of applications is ongoing.
-Applications to our graduate program are available from our website: umassmarine.net/admissions.
+Admissions procedures and application information are available on the IMS website.

 Interested applicants should also send a statement of interest and current resume to: